lirezap/OMS/README.md

 - Order canceling
 - Order book fetching with optional depth parameter
 - Remaining recording, at both order and trade models

+---

+### Contact

+If you have any question about the project, or want to try OMS in a sandbox, or use in production, you can reach me at lirezap[at]protonmail[dot]com.